 Trip Cancellation and Trip Interruption Insurance Coverage

-A customer who booked a trip outside of Canada whose policy includes Trip Cancellation & Trip Interruption coverage may be covered if the trip was booked before any formal travel advisory against the destination country/region/city had been issued by the Government of Canada.
-Booking travel plans to a destination after it has received an advisory of “Avoid all travel” or “Avoid non-essential travel” can impact the travel insurance coverage.
+A customer who booked a trip outside of Canada whose policy includes Trip Cancellations & Trip Interruption coverage may be covered if the trip was booked before any formal travel advisory against the destination country/region/city had been issued by the Government of Canada.
+Booking travel plans to a destination after it has received an advisory of "Avoid all travel" or "Avoid non-essential travel" can impact the travel insurance coverage.

-On March 13, 2020 the Government of Canada announced a formal travel advisory limiting all non-essential travel outside of Canada until further notice.
+On March 13, 2020 the Government of Canada announced formal travel advisory limiting all non-essential travel outside of Canada until further notice.
 It is important to note that coverage for Trip Cancellation and Trip Interruption:

-- Does not extend to any travel booking made on or after a formal travel advisory is issued;
+- Does not extend to any travel booking made on or after a formal travel advisory is issued.

 - Trips booked after a destination or cruise receives a formal travel advisory are not covered for trip cancellation or interruption.